fazil-shaikh/personal-chatbot/README.md

-# Personal ChatGPT Bot
+# Personal Chatbot

-A Personal ChatGPT Bot built with Django for the backend, React for the frontend, and powered by OpenAI's GPT-4.
+A Personal Chatbot built with Django for the backend, React for the frontend, and powered by OpenAI's GPT-4.
 This application allows users to have secure and private conversations with an AI model.

 ## Table of Contents